TheOdinProject/curriculum/foundations/installations/prerequisites.md

 ### Introduction

-If you are already using **MacOS** or **Ubuntu**, you can skip this section.
+If you are already using **MacOS**, **Ubuntu**, or [an official flavor of Ubuntu](https://wiki.ubuntu.com/UbuntuFlavors), you can skip this section.
 Otherwise, click on the small arrow to the left of the method you would like to use below to expand that section, and then follow the installation instructions.

-Before we can continue, we must first stress one detail of importance:

-**We can only support what is provided within the scope of our curriculum.** This statement means that **we do not support native Windows or any version of Windows Subsystem for Linux (WSL) as a development environment.** However, we do support using a Virtual Machine (instructions enclosed below), which does not affect your Windows installation at all and can be easily removed or transfered.
-Please give using a Virtual Machine a shot, because it is the easiest and fastest way to get started.

-Using Windows and WSL has been discussed many times and it is not feasible to do so at this time.
-There are free alternatives described below, which are industry standard, or mimic those standards as closely as possible.
-Please do not ask us to support Windows, and please **do not bring it up in the Discord**.
-We are constantly evaluating our curriculum to keep content as fresh and accessible as possible, and Windows/WSL [has not proven to be a path of low resistance.](https://github.com/microsoft/WSL/issues)

-With that out of the way, we need to set up an appropriate development environment!
+**Please Note**: We can only support the operating systems indicated above.
+Our instructions have been tested with MacOS, Ubuntu, and official flavors of Ubuntu.
+We do not recommend installing an OS that is based on Ubuntu.

 ### Setup